wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 * *pagemetrics* - how each and every page is built, like the number of javascripts, css etc
 * *timings* - the timings for every page fetched using the Navigation Timing API and User Timings
 * *requests* - send the timings and size data for each and every request: *blocked*, *dns*, *connect*, *ssl*, *send*, *wait*, *receive* and *total* time.
 This will generate a lot of data.
+* *domains* - send the usage and timings per domain.

 By default all timings are sent.
 If you want to change that, remove the metrics you don't need: